firecracker-microvm/firecracker/docs/rootfs-and-kernel-setup.md

 support for it will have to be compiled into the kernel, so it can be mounted at boot time.

-To build an EXT4 image:
+In order to obtain an EXT4 image that you can use with Firecracker, you have the following options:

+### Manual build

 1. Prepare a properly-sized file.
 We'll use 50MiB here, but this depends on how much data you'll want to fit inside: